MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-I-RiskBased-Lender-Oversight/subjectgroup-ECFReef6af42e31e2c5-Enforcement-Actions/section-120.1500.md

 (2) *Remove Management Official.* SBA may issue an order to remove a Management Official from office.
 SBA may suspend a Management Official from office or prohibit a Management Official from participating in management of the SBA Supervised Lender or in reviewing, approving, closing, servicing, liquidating or litigating any 7(a) loan, or any other activities of the SBA Supervised Lender while the removal proceeding is pending in order to protect an SBA Supervised Lender or the interests of SBA or the United States.

 (3) *Initiate request for appointment of receiver and/or other relief.* The SBA may make application to any Federal court of competent jurisdiction for the court to take exclusive jurisdiction, without notice, of an SBA Supervised Lender, and SBA shall be entitled to the appointment of a receiver of SBA's choosing to hold, administer, operate, and/or liquidate the SBA Supervised Lender; and to such injunctive or other equitable relief as may be appropriate.
 Without limiting the foregoing and with SBA's written consent, the receiver may take possession of the portfolio of 7(a) loans and sell such loans to a third party, and/or take possession of servicing activities of 7(a) loans and sell such servicing rights to a third party.
+In deciding whether to seek the appointment of a receiver and in determining the scope of a receivership, SBA will consider the following factors, in its discretion:

+(i) for NFRLs:

+(A) the existence of fraud or false statements;

+(B) the NFRL's refusal to cooperate with SBA enforcement action instructions or orders;

+(C) the NFRL's insolvency (legal or equitable);

+(D) the size of the NFRL's SBA loan portfolio(s) in relation to other activities of the NFRL;

+(E) the dollar amount of any claims SBA may have against the NFRL;

+(F) the NFRL's failure to comply materially with any requirement imposed by Loan Program Requirements; and/or

+(G) the existence of other non-SBA enforcement actions against the NFRL;

+(ii) for SBLCs:

+(A) the existence of fraud or false statements;

+(B) the SBLC's refusal to cooperate with SBA enforcement action instructions or orders;

+(C) the SBLC's insolvency (legal or equitable);

+(D) the dollar amount of any claims SBA may have against the SBLC; and/or

+(E) the SBLC's failure to comply materially with any requirement imposed by Loan Program Requirements.

 (4) *Civil monetary penalties for report filing failure under § 120.465.* SBA may seek civil penalties, in accordance with § 120.465, against an SBA Supervised Lender that fails to file any regular or special report by its due date as specified by regulation or SBA written directive.